 However, you might still be wondering why the birds don’t lay eggs while in molt.
 Well, the answer is quite simple.
 When the birds go into molt, their bodies require every little resource they have to regrow everything.
 If you think about it, their bodies basically rejuvenate themselves in a matter of weeks.
 That has to take a lot of nutrients and energy to complete this process in such a short period of time.

 That is why chickens don’t lay eggs while they’re molting.
 They don’t have enough nutrients left during this time to lay eggs and rebuild their bodies simultaneously.

 How To Stop Molt

-So I began to notice that they were laying fewer eggs, but I had read enough to know that this could happen as the days got shorter because of the lack of sunlight.
-Chickens don’t wake up as early during the winter (mine are actually quite lazy!) so they don’t have enough time to get their systems jump started to lay an egg.
+I began to notice that they were laying fewer eggs, but I had read enough to know that this could happen as the days got shorter because of the lack of sunlight.
+Chickens don’t wake up as early during the winter (mine are actually quite lazy!) so they don’t have enough time to get their systems jump-started to lay an egg.

 Which you could imagine my surprise when I went out to the coop one morning to find no eggs and some seriously funny looking chickens.
 That is when I panicked because I thought all of my chickens had caught some horrid disease and were going to die.